vadupdawg/Cognitive-Triangulation-Pipeline/docs/pseudocode/ScoutAgent.md

 ## 1. Constants and Configuration

--   `SCOUT_STATE_FILE`: String -- Path to the JSON file for storing file state.
 -   `SQLITE_DB_PATH`: String -- Path to the central SQLite database.
 -   `EXCLUSION_PATTERNS`: List of Strings -- Patterns for files/directories to ignore (e.g., `node_modules`, `*.pyc`, `.git`).